Sundays March 26, April 23, May 28 2023 10:30am - Brandon Terry

 Dear Engaged Spirituality Family,

-These words of Brandon Terry begin our discussion of the Ezra Klein podcast interview with him - “A Revelatory Tour of Martin Luther King, Jr’s Forgotten Teaching.”
+We will discuss the interview of Brandon Terry on the Ezra Klein podcast - “A Revelatory Tour of Martin Luther King, Jr’s Forgotten Teaching.”

 Link to podcast:

 Brandon Terry is the John L. Loeb associate professor of social sciences at Harvard, where he specializes in Black political thought.
 He is the co-editor of “To Shape a New World: Essays on the Political Philosophy of Martin Luther King, Jr.,” the editor of “Fifty Years Since MLK,” and the author of numerous popular and academic articles on King’s political thought.
 His work is committed to rescuing the nuances of Dr. King’s philosophies and forcing a confrontation with what King actually said and believed, rather than what he’s come to represent.